ND Filters for Autel EVO Nano by FORFOCUS

 Design

-As you could read in my Autel EVO Nano+ review, its gimbal has vent holes on top and the bottom, the filter’s ‘claws’ can be inserted into these holes.
+As you can read in my Autel EVO Nano+ review, its gimbal has vent holes on top and the bottom, the filter’s ‘claws’ can be inserted into these holes.
 Initially, I attached the ForFocus filter to the bottom holes.
-It passed the gimbal initialization but, when the drone was in the air, the gimbal shut it down itself.
+It passed the gimbal initialization, but, when the drone was in the air, the gimbal shut it down itself.
 On the second attempt, I mounted the ND filter on the top.
 This time worked well, with no issue due to the extra weight.

 Installation